marcelobrgomes/reactic-tac-toe/README.md

-# reactic-tac-toe
+# Reactic-tac-toe

-A tic-tac-toe game developed in React
+A tic-tac-toe game developed with ReactJS.

+This is a project created for study [React library](https://reactjs.org/).
+The game was developed with functional components using hooks.

+## Features

+ - Coming soon...